 In this article, I will show you many options on how to can use this great tool.

 Instead of doing 20-minute cardio on the treadmill or elliptical, why don’t you try this simple, yet very demanding complex.
 Kettlebell swing with the plank.

 - The kettlebell swing is a dynamic, explosive movement.
 So it requires you a lot of energy.

 - Technically, you could do only swings, but if you’re looking for your heart rate to stay elevated, add some plank into the cycle.

 Plank is a great abdominal exercise, that brace the muscles in your core area, including glutes and erector spinae.
 So it works synergistically with the swing.

 The total workout shouldn’t take you more than 10 minutes.
-But don’t think light about it.
-This will give you so much more results comparing to ecliptical.
+But don’t think lightly about it.
+This will give you so much more results compared to ecliptical.